G0DSP33D/MapVueApplication/README.md

 Vue.js and Vuetify: The project is built using Vue.js, utilizing the Vuetify library to provide pre-designed Vue components for faster UI development.

 ## Project setup

+Go to this folder and perform the following commands
 ```
 npm install
 ```